rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 ![Gamedev meetup poster](gamedev-meetup.png)

 The first iteration of the Rust Gamedev Meetup happened in January.
-It was an oppertunity for developers to show of what Rust projects they've been working on in the game ecosystem.
+It was an opportunity for developers to show of what Rust projects they've been working on in the game ecosystem.
 Developers showed off physics engines, custom build tools, renderers, and more.
 You can watch the recording of the meetup [here on Youtube][gamedev-meetup-video].
 The next meetup will take place 13th of February